Chemotherapy Induced Peripheral Neuropathy CIPN

-What are the risks for developing Chemotherapy-Induced Peripheral Neuropathy (CIPN) ?
+What are the risks for developing Chemotherapy Induced Peripheral Neuropathy CIPN ?

 Some types of chemotherapy drugs are a higher risk to cause neuropathy Chemotherapy-Induced Peripheral Neuropathy (CIPN)

-The most common chemotherapy medications causing
+The most common chemotherapy nerve damaging drugs causing

 chemotherapy-induced peripheral neuropathy (CIPN) are platinum drugs (oxaliplatin), taxanes (docetaxel), epothilones (ixabepilone), immunomodulatory drugs (thalidomide), vinca alkaloids (vincristine) and proteasome inhibitors (bortezomib).